Jane Dawson

-Jane Dawson is a British academic and historian specializing in early modern history within the British Isles and the Protestant reformation.
-She holds the position of Professor Emerita of Reformation history at the University of Edinburgh and has previously served as a lecturer and honorary lecturer in modern history at the University of St Andrews.
+Jane Elizabeth Anne Dawson is a British academic and historian.
+Her specialism is early modern history within the British Isles and the Protestant Reformation.

+Dawson is Professor Emerita of Reformation history at the University of Edinburgh and has previously served as a lecturer and honorary lecturer in modern history at the University of St Andrews.

 Career

-Dawson began her academic career by completing both a BA and PhD in History at the University of Durham and in 1977 became the first Glenfiddich Fellow in Scottish History at the University of St Andrews.
+Dawson completed her BA and PhD in History at the University of Durham.
+In 1977 she became the first Glenfiddich Fellow in Scottish History at the University of St Andrews.

 In 1979 Dawson began a postgraduate teaching qualification at the University of Dundee and Dundee College for Education.
 Following this, Dawson took on a temporary post as teacher of history at Bell Baxter High School in Cupar, Fife.
-In 1982, Dawson entered a number of tutoring and lecturing positions within Scottish and Modern History within the University of St Andrews and from 1990-1992 held the position of honorary lecturer.
+In 1982, Dawson entered a number of tutoring and lecturing positions within Scottish and Modern History within the University of St Andrews and from 1990 to 1992 held the position of honorary lecturer.

 She remained the only female lecturer of Modern History during her time at the University of St Andrews.

 In 1991, Dawson took up the position of the John Laing Lecturer within the School of Divinity at the University of Edinburgh and became Professor of Reformation History in 2007.
 She continues to serve as Professor Emerita of Reformation History at the University of Edinburgh.

-Dawson's research encompasses the creation of two editions of manuscript letters Clan Campbell Letters, 1559-1583; as well as a general history of Scotland during the long sixteenth century entitled Scotland Re-formed, 1488-1587.
+Dawson's research encompasses the creation of two editions of manuscript letters Clan Campbell Letters, 1559–1583; as well as a general history of Scotland during the long sixteenth century entitled Scotland Re-formed, 1488–1587.

 Most recently, Dawson has published a definitive biography of the life of John Knox in 2015 in which she challenges traditional stereotypes which label the religious reformer as insular and misogynistic.